 Ice hockey is nothing short of an institution in Montréal, the city that arguably gave birth to the sport back in the late 19th century.
 Although variations of the game are said to have been played in other U.S. and Canadian cities as early as 1800, the first organized game of modern hockey was played in Montréal in 1875, and the first official team, the McGill University Hockey Club, was founded in Montréal in 1880.
 The city’s beloved Montréal Canadiens is the oldest club in the National Hockey League and, as Montrealers will be keen to tell you, one of the most successful teams in North American sports history.

 McGill University Redmen Hockey.
-Formed in 1877, the McGill Redmen Hockey team was the first organized hockey club in Canada.
-It is now one of the top university men's ice hockey programs in Canada; the Redmen were a Canadian University cup finalist in 2011.
+Formed in 1877, this was the first organized hockey club in Canada.
+It is now one of the top university men's ice hockey programs in Canada, and the Redmen were a Canadian University cup finalist in 2011.
 Games against cross-town rivals the Concordia Stingers or the UQTR Patriotes are always emotional duels.
+Home games take place at Percival Molson Stadium.
 475 av. des Pins Ouest, Downtown, Montréal, QC, H2W 1S4.
 514/398–7006. www.redmenhockey.com.
 McGill.